 Welcome to Remix’s documentation!¶

 This set of documents covers instructions on how to use Remix.
-Additional tutorials are found in our Medium blog and in our tutorial tool, LearnEth located inside of Remix IDE.
+Additional information can be found in our blog and in our tutorial tool, LearnEth located inside of Remix IDE.

 - Plugin Manager

 - Remix Assert Library